[Update] Amazon Bedrock AgentCore Managed Harness has been released in preview!

 🔗 Session: XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX (use --session-id to continue)

-The CLI output nicely displays the tool call (🔧 Tool: code_interpreter), token count (input/output), latency, and session ID.
+The CLI output shows the tool invocation (🔧 Tool: code_interpreter), token count (input/output), latency, and session ID.

-Since it's configuration-based, we should be able to change the behavior by modifying system-prompt.md and running agentcore deploy again.
-Let's try it:
+Since this is config-based, we should be able to change behavior by modifying system-prompt.md and running agentcore deploy again.
+Let's try:

 app/MyHarness/system-prompt.md